LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

       checked: Run on external console.
 That should check the second one automatically.
 Close the window and you should be set.

+      Be careful, it is possible to uncomment the second checkbox, which makes your execution console close instantly at the end of your program, so you miss any last thing printed.
+Recheck if necessary.

 #.
 Another common error is to proceed like with most text processors,
     and open the top File menu,
     and choose to open and edit a new file for your program.